 Ping Viewer Documentation

-Ping Viewer is the graphical user interface for the Blue Robotics Ping Altimeter and Echosounder.
+Ping Viewer is the graphical user interface for the Blue Robotics Ping1D Altimeter and Echosounder and Ping360 Scanning Imaging Sonar.
 The application allows you to connect, configure, view data, and record data from a Ping device.

 Installing and Running the Application